mooikos/test_machine_learning/test_neural_network/docs/mutations.md

 ]
 ```

-remove 1 weight
+remove 1 connection
 - randomize the layer
 - randomize the neuron
 - if neuron has target_layers
   - randomize the target layer
-  - randomize the weight
+  - randomize the connection
-  - remove the weight
+  - remove the connection
-  - if last weight
+  - if last connection
     - remove the target layer
 ```
 [